Mohsnmonji/Political-Terror_Dashboard/README.md

 The PTS team  assign a score ranging from 0 (no violations) to 5 (severe violations) to each country based on reports from the above-mentioned sources to provide a general measure of political terror in each country.As the PTS project team reminds, it is important to understand political terror as:

-Each source assigns a score ranging from 0 (no violations) to 5 (severe violations) to provide a general measure of political terror in each country.
+Each source assigns a score ranging from 0 to 5 to provide a general measure of political terror in each country.
 As the PTS project team reminds, it is important to understand political terror as:

 > "... violations of basic human rights to the physical integrity of the person by agents of the state within the territorial boundaries of the state